onditivo/voting-api/README.md

 The solution consist of wo parts - a REST API and a web client application.
 The API can be used with a *postman* or *swagger* API.
 This project provides REST endpoints through which a poll can be initialised, a vote cast, the votes saved and the outcome of the poll viewed.
 An accompanying client, a web client, is provided separately in voting-app project.
 ### Tech stack
 1. API tech stack consists of Spring boot, Java, Maven, Junit5, Swagger.
 Verify Java 21 is installed.
 From terminal or command prompt, run java --version
 2. The client is a React app.
 Verify node version is v20.17.0 or higher and npm version is 10.8.2 or higher.
-The client was tested on Chrome version 129.0.6668.90
+The client was tested on Chrome version 129.0.6668.90 or Firefox version 130.0.1
 ### Instructions
 To run the service:
 1. Make a directory ```D:/data/votedb```.
 This is the destination location for h2 database.
 If you use a different location e.g. linux system, change the value of the property ```spring.datasource.url``` in the file ```src/main/resources/application.properties```